 Where to Stay

 If you’re visiting New York, choose a neighbourhood that suits your interests.
-Greenwich Village is a popular choice for its selection of bars, restaurants and shops.
+Greenwich Village is popular for its bar, restaurant, and shop selections.
 It’s conveniently close to Union Square, making it an ideal place to stay.

-I suggest staying at the Walker Hotel in Greenwich Village.
+I like the Walker Hotel in Greenwich Village.
 It’s a comfortable option and only a short walk, less than 10 minutes, to the event.

-If you’re looking to get further into the holiday spirit in 2023, check out my guide to the best NYC Christmas markets for additional event ideas.
+If you’re looking to get further into the holiday spirit this year, check out my guide to the best NYC Holiday Markets for additional event ideas.

 Location Map